 2. Improves Movement

 Research shows that patients undergoing dry needling therapy, in conjunction with movement-based therapy, experience more fluid movement.
-A 2010 case report published in Acupuncture in Medicine treated four international female volleyball athletes during a month-long intense competitive phase with dry needling therapy.
+In fact, dry needling can help mechanically disrupt a dysfunctional motor end plate.
+(5c) A 2010 case report published in Acupuncture in Medicine treated four international female volleyball athletes during a month-long intense competitive phase with dry needling therapy.
 Range of motion, strength and pain were assessed before and after treatment and all scores were improved post treatment.
 The athletes were able to continue with overhead activities, which proves that dry needling does not cause functional weakness and reduced range of motion immediately after treatment.

 These cases support the use of dry needling in elite athletes during a competitive phase with short-term pain relief and improved function in shoulder injuries.
 (6)